kliment-olechnovic/voronota/resources/texts/intro.markdown

 # About Voronota expansions

-Currently there are two expansions of Voronota with separate dedicated documentation pages:
+Currently there are two expansions of Voronota: Voronota-JS and Voronota-GL.

- * [Voronota-JS](./expansion_js/index.html), located in the 'expansion_js' subdirectory of the Voronota package
- * [Voronota-GL](./expansion_gl/index.html), located in the 'expansion_gl' subdirectory of the Voronota package

 The expansions need to be built separately in their subdirectories.

+The expansions have separate separate dedicated documentation pages.

+## Voronota-JS

+[Voronota-JS](./expansion_js/index.html) expansion is located in the 'expansion_js' subdirectory of the Voronota package.

+## Voronota-GL

+[Voronota-GL](./expansion_gl/index.html) expansion is located in the 'expansion_gl' subdirectory of the Voronota package

 # Getting the latest version